 - Entries should reflect the photographer’s interpretation of the theme.
 Emphasis will be placed on quality, composition and creativity.
 All entries may be used in promotions of Chimney Rock and park-related activities.

 - Digital images can be optimized but not dramatically altered with photo editing software.
 Black and white photographs are welcome.

 - Finalists will be chosen by Chimney Rock staff and the winner will be voted on by the public.
 Decisions regarding winners are final.

 Winners will be notified personally and announced on Chimney Rock’s social media.
 For more information, call 1-828-625-9611, ext.
 1812 or email us at firstname.lastname@example.org.

 Friday, August 12

 Think outside the studio and enjoy the quiet of the Park after the gates have closed with this yoga practice for all levels of expertise.
 The mountains are said to be a natural vortex of spiritual energy, which makes Chimney Rock an ideal setting for connecting your spirit with nature at this outdoor class overlooking Hickory Nut Gorge and Lake Lure.
-Lightweight yoga mats will be provided by your certified yoga teacher.

 Saturday, August 20

 Have you ever wanted to put your inner-survivalist to the test?
 This workshop will engage participants by showing them how to handle the “what-ifs” in the outdoors.